Counseling Staff

 Email: jmsumpter@udallas.edu

-Johnathan Sumpter, MBA, MA, LPC-S, NCC, is a graduate of West Texas A&M with a Bachelor of Arts in psychology, Marquette University with a Master of Arts in counseling, and the University of Dallas with a Master of Business Administration with an emphasis in health services management.
-He also attended the University of Dallas as an undergrad seminarian in the early 2000s.
-He is a licensed professional counselor and a national certified counselor.
-He is a husband and father, and his family is his joy.
+Johnathan Sumpter, MBA, MA, LPC-S, is a graduate of West Texas A&M with a Bachelor of Arts in psychology, Marquette University with a Master of Arts in counseling, and the University of Dallas with a Master of Business Administration with an emphasis in health services management.
+Mr. Sumpter also attended the University of Dallas as an undergrad seminarian in the early 2000s.
+He is now a husband and father, and his family is his joy.
 He wants to help all students find their joy in life as well.
 Jonathan's clinical perspective has been informed by work in various clinical settings: providing psychoeducational groups and aiding clinical assessments at a children’s psychological assessment center, working with individuals with developmental disabilities and their families, providing marriage and family counseling in a hospital's neonatal intensive care unit and acute care unit, providing psychotherapy in inner city outpatient centers, an inpatient psych-hospital, and a drug rehab, and in owning mental health services businesses.

 Susan Ghalibaf